 Substitute your normal arm exercises with these bodyweight moves for the next few weeks and watch your arms grow like weeds—you’re welcome.

-Dips are a phenomenal exercise that not only build your pecs and shoulders, but also blast your triceps and forearms.
+Dips are a phenomenal exercise that not only build your triceps and forearms, but also your pecs and shoulders.

 To develop bigger arms, you must address what is often any weightlifter's weakest link: grip strength.
 If you increase how much you can hold, you’ll increase the muscle-building stimulus on your body.
-Towel pullups are one of the best—and most badass—ways to develop vice-like strength in your forearms.
+Pullups are one of the best—and most badass—ways to develop vice-like strength in your forearms, especially if you hold a towel while doing it.

-Traditional bicep curls can leave you susceptible to all kinds of twisting, leaning, and bending, not to mention as well as overuse injuries to your elbows because of all the external resistance.
-However, doing a curl with the TRX will force you to stay rigid, and it will activate all the other muscles in your body while targeting your arms.
+Traditional biceps curls can leave you susceptible to all kinds of twisting, leaning, and bending, not to mention as well as overuse injuries to your elbows because of all the external resistance.
+However, doing a curl with the suspension trainer will force you to stay rigid, and it will activate all the other muscles in your body while targeting your arms.

 Hang from a chinup bar with palms facing toward you and only a few inches apart.
 Squeeze your shoulder blades together and pull yourself up—make sure you keep your legs straight and held together—until your chin is over the bar.
 Slowly lower yourself down until your arms are fully extended again.
 That's one rep.

-Hammer your triceps, pecs, shoulders, and core by using a narrow width on the pushup.
 Get into a pushup position with your hands only a few inches apart.
 Lower yourself by keeping your elbows close to your sides.
-To make this exercise harder, elevate your feet or throw on a weight vest.
+To make this exercise harder, elevate your feet or wear on a weight vest.
+Just make sure to warm up your arms before attempting these.

-The beauty of TRX exercises is that you can quickly dial up or dial down the intensity by moving closer to, or further away from, the anchor point.
-That's true for the bicep curl, and for the triceps extension.
+The beauty of suspension-trainer exercises is that you can quickly dial up or dial down the intensity by moving closer to, or further away from, the anchor point.
+That's true for the biceps curl, and for the triceps extension.

 Pushing anything overhead is an awesome way to build thick shoulders and triceps, but it's tough to achieve that effect with bodyweight moves.
 Enter the pike pushup.

-Pike pushups mimic overhead weightlifting by getting you upside-down.
+Pike pushups mimic overhead lifting by getting you upside-down.
 Get into a pushup position and raise your hips until your upper body is vertical from your hands to your hips.
-(It's probably easier to achieve this position if you set your feet on a box or bench.)
+It's probably easier to achieve this position if you set your feet on a box or bench.
+Doing a pike pushup with your feet in a suspension trainer, as shown here, will challenge your balance but still let you scale down the load on your shoulders.

 Keep your elbows in as you descend, drive yourself back up, and keep your hips up the entire time.
-To make this harder, put your feet on a stability ball—your core will need to fight to hold you upright.
+Make sure your fingers are pointing in front of you, rather than out to the sides.